-Where possible, Rise Above collects personal information directly from the person concerned.
+Most often, Rise Above collects personal information directly from the person concerned.
 This may be in person, in written form, on the telephone, or online.

 Why is personal information collected?

-- Other issues: communicating in relation to Rise Above operations, activities and objectives, to verify a person’s identity, to improve and evaluate Rise Above programs and services and to comply with relevant laws
+- other issues: communicating in relation to Rise Above operations, activities and objectives, to verify a person’s identity, to improve and evaluate Rise Above programs and services and to comply with relevant laws.

 Where Rise Above collects personal information for a specific purpose not outlined above, it will provide the person concerned with a collection notice which explains the primary purpose and any related secondary purposes for which it is collecting their personal information.

 As part of administering charitable services, Rise Above may collect:

 - health information (for example, current and historical medical information of a person seeking charitable services from Rise Above) and,

 - other sensitive information (for example marital/relationship status which may indicate sexual orientation).

 Rise Above will limit the collection of sensitive information to the minimum amount required to provide its charitable services.

 What happens if personal information is not provided?